bharath0091/search/README.md

  one for Search input and search button.
 It is called as search component.<br>
  Second one to display the search results.
 It is called search-result component.<br>
 The two components encapsulate their specific implementation.<br>
-2) The search and search-result components share entered search text in publish-subscribe model.
+2) The search and search-result components share entered search text in publish-subscribe model.<br>
+3) I have made use of <b>Angular hierarchical dependency injection</b>.
+For eg, SearchResultService is provided in search-result component, Hence it is visible only in search-result components and it's child components if any.
 </li>

 <li>I didn't create a separate handler for serving static content.
 Because spring boot has a handler already to serve content from  public folder which is on classpath.</li>

-<li>I couldn’t get to the response time metrics requirement dur to time constraint and I had focused on making the core implementation better.
+<li>I couldn’t get to the response time metrics requirement due to time constraint and I had focused on making the core implementation better.
 Metrics can be implemented using spring AOP and spring actuator.
-Also Unit testing and automated integration testing is imporatant but i couldnt get to it with in the given time.
+Also Unit testing and automated integration testing is important but I couldn’t get to it with in the given time.
 </li>
 </ul>